Consequences of non-payment

 Returned Check Policy

-Any returned check, unpaid by the bank for any reason will be processed by the university as a returned item, assessed a $25.00 returned check charge, and could result in future registration being canceled.
+Any returned check, unpaid by the bank for any reason will be processed by the university as a returned item, assessed a $25.00 returned check charge, and could result in registration being canceled.

 The university may electronically collect your returned check.
 Please note- OU may not accept your personal check as payment should you have a returned check charged to your account.